hmcts/finrem-ccd-data-migration/README.md

 in ./build/libs locate finrem-1.0.0-SNAPSHOT.jar and run it with this commande line

+In Dryrun mode(default mode):
-In read mode only (default mode): java -Didam.userName="caseworkeraccount" -Didam.userPassword="caseworkerpassword" -jar finrem-1.0.0-SNAPSHOT.jar
+`java -Didam.userName="caseworkeraccount" -Didam.userPassword="caseworkerpassword" -jar finrem-ccd-data-migration-1.0.0-SNAPSHOT.jar`

-In read and update mode:
+In Complete mode:

+`java -Didam.userName="caseworkeraccount" -Didam.userPassword="caseworkerpassword" -Dccd.dryrun=false -jar finrem-ccd-data-migration-1.0.0-SNAPSHOT.jar`

+To run for a single case:

-java -Didam.userName="caseworkeraccount" -Didam.userPassword="caseworkerpassword" -Dccd.update=true -jar finrem-1.0.0-SNAPSHOT.jar
+`java -Didam.userName="caseworkeraccount" -Didam.userPassword="caseworkerpassword" -Dccd.dryrun=false  -Dccd.caseId="caseId" -jar finrem-ccd-data-migration-1.0.0-SNAPSHOT.jar`

 WARNING: THIS WILL UPDATE ALL THE FR CASES IN CCD IN A FEW MINUTES!!!

 ### How to twist the application